- Quick instructions

 - Other changes (headings, menu position, colour)

-- Change how files are listed in menu
+- Change how payload files are listed in the menu

 - Using .mnu files

-- To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.
+- To change the wallpaper - add a 800x600 24-colour \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.

-- To change individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
-Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working!
+- To change the text of individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
+Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working correctly!

 - To change the menu text and help text below the menu for a specific payload, add a matching .txt file.

-- Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
-Tip: press the spacebar to pause file enumeration so you can see how E2B orders each item.
+- The Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
+Tip: press the spacebar twice to pause file enumeration so you can see how E2B has ordered each item.

-- To change other menu sub-headings and E2B menu text - see 'Changing the Language'.
+- To change the other menu sub-headings and E2B menu text - see 'Changing the Language'.

-- E2B also uses .mnu files to add grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but don't edit an existing E2B .mnu file unless you first change it's filename).
+- E2B also uses .mnu files to add new grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but never edit an existing E2B .mnu file unless you first change its filename).

-- Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries for you to test out (E2B v1.92+)
+- Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test (E2B v1.92+)

-- Many E2B configuration settings can be changed by making and editing the \_ISO\MyE2B.cfg file - please see this page for details.
+- Edit the \_ISO\MyE2B.cfg file - see thi s page for details.

-- The \_ISO\Sample_MyE2B.cfg file contains examples of all the possible configuration settings.
+- The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.

-E2B uses keyword lookup strings ($$STRxxxx).
+E2B uses keyword lookup strings ($$STRxxxx) instead of text strings so that different languages can be supported.
 If you need to change the language, menu entries and headings, prompts and messages, you can use your own STRINGS.txt language file.
-Please use the LANG variable in the \_ISO\MyE2B.cfg configuration file (for details, see 'Changing the Language' in the MyE2B.cfg page).
+Please set the LANG variable in the \_ISO\MyE2B.cfg configuration file (for details, see 'Changing the Language' in the MyE2B.cfg page).

 A YouTube Video about changing the E2B Menu background and using a MyE2B.cfg file is here.